 Today we’ve got stuffed acorn squash for dinner!
 It has your favorite meat inside, sausage!
 You know what’s great about this meal?
 You can eat the bowl!

 Positivity is so important!
-Tell them truthful things about the vegetable, if you feel the need to prepare them for texture or flavor but pair them with positive statements.
+Tell them truthful facts about the vegetable, if you feel the need to prepare them for texture or flavor but pair them with positive statements.
 Assume they will like it and that they will want more.
 Eat yours happily and comment on how good it is.

-Fruit is Dessert
+Serve Fruit as Dessert

 A major part of getting kids to enjoy vegetables is to rid their palette of sugar and processed food.
 The ability to taste the sweetness in vegetables (yes, many are sweet!) is not over saturating our tongues with sugar constantly.